nileshhshinde29/myNotes/notes/Promise/JsQuestions.md

 - temporal dead zone
 - Strict mode in react js

 # CSS:

 - What are the selectors?
 - How many types can we write css?
 - CSS structure?
 - Box Model
 - Pre Processor (SASS)?
-- visibility:hidden and visibility:none
+- visibility:hidden and display:none
 - pseudo selector in css?
 - SASS Mixins?
 - ways to use css in component